SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 |**path**|Path prefix applied to all endpoints when exposed using HTTP, defaults = `/`|
 |**sensitive**|Currently not used, defaults = false|

-When you want to integrate with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html) you wil need to configure the global management path above, to be `/cloudfoundryapplication`.
-Simply add to your configuration: `management:endpoints:path=/cloudfoundryapplication`
+When you want to integrate with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html) you will need to configure the global management path above, to be `/cloudfoundryapplication`.

 In the upcoming sections you will find the settings that you can apply to specific endpoints.